Vitamin C and covid-19

 Quercetin can lower ascorbate transport.
 Quercetin in food shouldn't be an issue but you should probably cut back on quercetin supplementation during treatment of acute symptoms.

-To read a more complete version, search COVID-19, ARDS & Cell-Free Hemoglobin - The Ascorbic Acid Connection.
+To read a more complete version, COVID-19, ARDS & Cell-Free Hemoglobin - The Ascorbic Acid Connection.
 Doris Loh does a fantastic job of making this complex topic readable.

 Personally I, Dr. Dan, use Ecological Formulas Vitamin C -1000 from non corn sources.
 Every company has what they believe to be the most effective version but if you look at the response graphs in the above referenced articles, you will see that plain old ascorbic acid is still king in many respects.